vijaykpawar/rasabot/data/nlu.md

 - We want to transfer money for General Insurance Premium
 - To transfer money for General Insurance Premium
 - I want to transfer money for General Insurance Premium

+## intent:get_me_form_a2
+- Can you get me A2 form ?
+- get me A2 form
+- Open form A2

+## intent:autofill_a2_form
+- Can you auto fill A2 form with previous data?
+- Please auto fill A2 for with historic data